a 50+ Club

 ABOUT ARCADIA TRAVELERS

 The club typically sponsors four excursions each month ranging from a gondola ride in Venice California to a four-day rail and motorcoach tour of Monterey, Carmel and Pacific Grove.
 Membership is open to seniors 50 years old and better.
 You do not have to live in Arcadia to join.
 The fee for membership is $10 per calendar year.
 The various trips are publicized in The Connection, which is the official monthly publication of the City of Arcadia, Senior Services.
 You can pick up copies of the publication at the Community Center and at various locations around the city.
 The most recent issue of the Connection is also available on this website (click on "CONNECTION") The club excursions are shown in the final pages of the publication.
-You can see our trip schedule for the next four months and the flyers for these trips by clicking on the appropriate links on this page [Click on "TRIP SCHEDULE" or "TRIP FLYERS"].
+You can see our trip schedule for the next four months and the flyers for these trips by clicking on the appropriate links on this page [Click on "Trip Flyers/Schedule"].

 Any comments about this website or club activities, please email Andy Sae at email@example.com